DataDog/documentation/content/en/opentelemetry/otlp_endpoint.md

 ### Warning: "traces export: failed … 202 Accepted" in Go

-If you are using the OpenTelemetry Go SDK and see a warning message similar to "traces export: failed … 202 Accepted", it is due to a known issue in the OpenTelemetry Go OTLP HTTP exporter.
+If you are using the OpenTelemetry Go SDK and see a warning message similar to `traces export: failed … 202 Accepted`, it is due to a known issue in the OpenTelemetry Go OTLP HTTP exporter.

 The OpenTelemetry Go OTLP HTTP exporter treats any HTTP status code other than 200 as an error, even if the export succeeds ([Issue 3706][5]).
 In contrast, other OpenTelemetry SDKs consider any status code in the range [200, 300) as a success.
-The Datadog OTLP intake endpoint returns a 202 Accepted status code for successful exports.
+The Datadog OTLP intake endpoint returns a `202 Accepted` status code for successful exports.

-The OpenTelemetry community is still discussing whether other 2xx status codes should be treated as a success ([Issue 3203][6]).
+The OpenTelemetry community is still discussing whether other `2xx` status codes should be treated as successes ([Issue 3203][6]).

 **Solution**: If you are using the Datadog OTLP intake endpoint with the OpenTelemetry Go SDK, you can safely ignore this warning message.
 Your traces are being successfully exported despite the warning.